Distinguishing pairwise and higher-order interactions in coupled oscillators from time series: Methods

 \subsection{Baseline method for inferring the interaction network from time series}

-We describe the baseline methods, i) naive OLS, ii) OLS with statistical test, and iii) LASSO, which are compared with the proposed method for inferring the couplings (i.e. individual interaction) from time series.
+We describe the baseline methods: (i) naive ordinary least squares (OLS), (ii) OLS with statistical testing, and (iii) LASSO.
+The performance of these methods in inferring the couplings is compared with that of the proposed method.